-To vary the driving speed, increase or decrease pressure on the switch.
-The further the switch is pulled, the greater the speed.

-3. To stop the tool, release the switch.
+- To vary the speed, increase or decrease the pressure on the trigger.
+The further the trigger is pulled, the greater the speed. - To stop the tool, release the trigger.
+Ensure the tool has come to a complete stop before laying the tool down.